Mangosteen: Traditional medicine

 Various parts of the plant have a history of use in traditional medicine, mostly in Southeast Asia; it may have been used to treat skin infections, wounds, dysentery, urinary tract infections, and gastrointestinal complaints, although there is no high-quality clinical evidence for any of these effects.

 Dried fruits are shipped to Singapore to be processed for medical uses which may include dysentery, skin disorders, and various other minor diseases in several countries across Asia.
 There is no reliable evidence that mangosteen juice, puree, bark or extracts is effective as a treatment for human diseases.

-Natural dye
+In art

 The extract of mangosteen peels is traditionally used in Indonesia as natural dye for coloring of brown, dark brown, purple or red hues applied to tenun ikat and batik textiles.

+The lobed end of the mangosteen is a common pattern in Malay fabrics like songket called tampuk manggis, it symbolises one's sweet character regardless of their appearance.

 Other uses

 Mangosteen twigs have been used as chew sticks in Ghana, and the wood has been used to make spears and cabinetry in Thailand.
 The rind of the mangosteen fruit has also been used to tan leather in China.